Abundance of wild historic behavior: Statement of results

 \begin{maintheorem} The set of points with wild historic behavior in \begin{enumerate} \item every mixing topological Markov chain with a denumerable set of symbols (either one-sided or two-sided); \item every open continuous transitive and positively expansive map of a compact metric space; \item each local homeomorphism defined on an open dense subset of a compact space admitting an induced full branch Markov map; \item suspension semiflows, with bounded roof functions, over the local homeomorphisms of the previous item; \item the stable set of any basic set $\Lambda$ of either an Axiom A diffeomorphism, or a Axiom A vector field; \item the support of an expanding measure for a $C^{1+}$ local diffeomorphism away from a non-flat critical/singular set on a compact manifold; \item the support of a non-atomic hyperbolic measure for a $C^{1+}$ diffeomorphism, or a $C^{1+}$ vector field, of a compact manifold; \end{enumerate} is a topologically generic subset (denumerable intersection of open and dense subsets). \end{maintheorem}

-We stress that item (2) provides mild conditions to obtain a generic subset of wild historic points: positively expansive maps $f$ are those for which there exists $\delta>0$ so that any pair $x,y$ of distinct points are guaranteed to be $\delta$-apart in some finite time, that is, there exists $N=N(x,y)\ge0$ so that $d(f^Nx,f^Ny)>\delta$ (also know as ``sensitive dependence'').
+We stress that item (2) provides mild conditions to obtain a generic subset of wild historic points: positively expansive maps $f$ are those for which there exists $\delta>0$ so that any pair $x,y$ of distinct points are guaranteed to be $\delta$-apart in some finite time, that is, there exists $N=N(x,y)\ge0$ so that $d(f^Nx,f^Ny)>\delta$ (a variation of ``sensitive dependence'').
 This property together with the existence of a dense orbit in a compact metric space ensures the existence of plenty wild historic points.

 For detailed definitions of positively expansive, induced full branch Markov map, expanding measure, Axiom A systems and hyperbolic measures, see Section~\ref{sec:wild-histor-behavi-1} and references therein.